GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-7/index.md

 Like with any other languages, debugging works best if optimizations are disabled.
-Optimizations might inline functions one into another, reorder code, or remove parts of the code altogether – and all of this has a chance to confuse the debugger and, consequently, you as the user.
+Optimizations might inline functions one into another, reorder code, or remove parts of the code altogether-and all of this has a chance to confuse the debugger and, consequently, you as the user.

 If you don't mind a more limited debugging experience and still want to